-In most situations, Myron Scholes proves that he’s a cool kid.
-He never leaves his office without his hip sunglasses, for instance, due to a childhood eye disease that causes sensitivity to light.
-When he’s complimented for his stylish look, he playfully wiggles his eyebrows, as if to say: ‘Yeah, baby’.
+In most situations, Scholes proves that he’s a cool kid.
+He never leaves his office without his hip sunglasses, albeit necessary due to a childhood eye disease that causes sensitivity to light.
+When he’s complimented for his stylish look, he playfully wiggles his eyebrows, as if to say “yeah, baby.”

-But Scholes is also an eloquent speaker.
-He takes his time to explain things precisely, and not just financial markets, his specialty, but anything he’s discussing.
-As a man of tomorrow, his latest hot topics are the future of investing and… robots.
+Scholes is an eloquent speaker.
+He takes his time to explain things precisely, and not just his expertise of financial markets, but anything that he’s discussing.
+As a man of tomorrow, his latest hot topics are the future of investing and robots.

 Will blockchain technology revolutionize financial markets?

-Scholes highlights that as the internet moves from transferring information to transferring value, there’ll automatically be significant benefits for the next generation.
-The less trust there is in financial institutions (and in financial investments), due to the recent financial crisis, the more an impending digital development could shake things up: blockchain technology might just be the revolution our financial systems have been waiting for.
-"All of us will become the trusted person," Scholes proclaims.
+Scholes highlights that as the internet moves from transferring information to transferring value, there will automatically be significant benefits for the next generation.
+The less trust there is in financial institutions, and in financial investments, due to the recent financial crisis, the more an impending digital development could shake things up.
+Blockchain technology might just be the revolution our financial systems have been waiting for.
+"All of us will become the trusted person," he says.
 "The trust will come through verification of our transactions, just like when we want to go a restaurant, we can now access the internet to see people’s ratings."

 Should we fear international trade and globalization?

-The fact that people nowadays are somehow frightened when thinking about international finance and globalization, leads Scholes to interesting, unusual questions.
+The fact that people today are frightened when thinking about international finance and globalization leads Scholes to interesting, unusual questions.
 For example, why do we always talk about global markets and international finance but not about international email?
-His comparison sounds funny, but it highlights the benefits we all embrace (and then forget about) when we think about growing together as one.
-"When I email someone in Germany, I don’t think of an international email, I just think of it as an email," he points out, ever-optimistic about a world that has previously been defined by borders, moving to a single world identified by transactions.
+His comparison sounds funny, but it highlights the benefits we all embrace, and then forget about, when we think about growing together as one.
+"When I email someone in Germany, I don’t think of an international email, I just think of it as an email," he says, ever-optimistic about a world that has previously been defined by borders, moving to a single world identified by transactions.

-His analogy might be a nod to political forces that advocate building walls or isolating themselves.
-But in Scholes’s view, reality is shifting towards the global village and a global exchange of securities and wealth, not an "us versus them" strategy.
+His analogy might be a nod to political forces that advocate building walls but in Scholes’s view, the world is shifting more towards the global village and a global exchange of securities and wealth, not an us versus them strategy.

 Should people pay attention to those at the top?

-To help non-experts understand the original problem, Scholes uses a well-known movie to demonstrate the way people always concentrate on how well they’re doing relative to someone else.
-"I saw Titanic a number of years ago," he says.
-"Those on the upper deck were drinking champagne and listening to music, as those on the lower decks were drowning or trying to find the lifeboats.
-Relatively-speaking, those on the upper deck of the Titanic were better off, but they were absolutely not in good shape."
-Then he brings it back to finance, repeating that it’s not about the relationship between you and those at the top of the finance world, but about how you’re doing in terms of the risk you’re taking.
-"The most important risks in investing are the tails of distribution - those risks that are low-probability but happen just frequently enough to affect your long-term experience."
-This is why Scholes has been using option markets and option pricing to understand what the market can tell us about the forward distribution of risks, and hopefully help us model investment decisions in the future.
+He brings relates it back to finance, reiterating that it’s not about the relationship between you and those at the top of the finance world, but about how you’re doing in terms of the risk you’re taking.
+"The most important risks in investing are the tails of distribution, those risks that are low-probability but happen just frequently enough to affect your long-term experience," he says.
+This is why Scholes has been using option markets and option pricing to understand what the market can tell us about the forward distribution of risks and hopefully help us model investment decisions in the future.

 We came to the conclusion that one could value an option without really knowing what the expected return was.
 All you had to do was understand volatility or uncertainty.

 Unsurprisingly, the Nobel Prize-winning work included a lot of sophisticated mathematical analysis.
-But once the methodology was established, it became clear that it allowed for more efficient risk management and was a great help in protecting portfolios.
-Scholes adds with a touch of pride in his voice, that their model is still used today by investors around the world.
+Once the methodology was established, it became clear that it allowed for more efficient risk management and was a great help in protecting portfolios.
+Their model is still used today by investors around the world.